TABLE OF CONTENTS

 Regan Good’s first book, The Atlantic House, was published in 2011.
 Poems from her manuscript The Needle have appeared most recently in The Paris Review, Fence, The Ladowich Journal, and Hinchas de Poesia.
 She currently teaches creative writing at the Fashion Institute of Technology.

-Erica Hunt is a poet, essayist, and author of Local History and Arcade, as well as three chapbooks: Piece Logic, Time Flies Right Before the Eyes, and A Day and Its Approximates.
+Erica Hunt is a poet, essayist, and author of Veronica: A Suite in X Parts, Local History and Arcade, as well as three chapbooks: Piece Logic, Time Flies Right Before the Eyes, and A Day and Its Approximates.
 Her poems and non-fiction have appeared in BOMB, The Los Angeles Review of Books, and Conjunctions, and her essays on poetics, feminism, and politics have been collected in Moving Borders: Three Decades of Innovative Writing by Women, The Politics of Poetic Form, The World, and other anthologies.
+With Dawn Lundy Martin, she is the editor of Letters to the Future: Black WOMEN/Radical WRITING.
+Forthcoming in October, Jump the Clock: New & Selected Poems.

 Moss Kaplan grew up in Malaysia, New Zealand, Nepal, and India.
 Previous occupations include circus clown and stage carpenter, and he now teaches creative writing at the Denver School of the Arts.
 He currently has a play in development in Denver, where he lives with his wife and two children.